It's a Small World: Disneyland

-In February 1966, Walt Disney announced that It's a Small World would be reinstalled at Disneyland as part of a $23 million expansion of that theme park.
+In February 1966, Walt Disney announced that It's a Small World would be reinstalled at Disneyland as part of a $23 million expansion of the theme park.
 The ride was installed at the northern end of Fantasyland, opening on May 28, 1966.
 One critic for the Chicago Tribune said the ride "captures the essence of Walt Disney as it shows the children of the world in joyous abandon".
 Within a year, It's a Small World was one of the park's most popular attractions.
 In 2014, The Providence Journal estimated that the Disneyland installation of It's a Small World had carried 290 million riders since its opening.
 The ride's popularity has been attributed to its design, the 15-minute ride time, the fact that the queues typically move quickly, and its indoor location.

 The ride building occupies a 1.25 acre site and is four stories high, covering 65000 ft2.
 The facade was designed by Rolly Crump, who was inspired by Mary Blair's styling.
 On the attraction's primary facade, Crump designed a clock with a smiling face, located 30 ft high.
 Every 15 minutes, costumed wooden dolls dance out from the base of the clock.
 When the ride opened, it was accessed by an oval pavilion surrounded by gardens and paths.
 There were originally 70 ride vehicles.
 The boats carry voyagers past representations of structures such as mosques, huts, and castles, as well as figures singing "It's a Small World (After All)" together in their native language.